 Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

-June 1, 2022 by David Parry
+July 27, 2023 by David Parry

 Coming up with creative deal toy ideas can be a chore for bankers

-Especially when they’re faced with the same predictable, stock suggestions.
+Especially when they’re faced with the same predictable, stock design suggestions.
 Fortunately, there are a number of imaginative–though commonly overlooked— design alternatives.

 Coming up with memorable deal toy ideas can sometimes be a huge challenge for bankers—and a needlessly time-consuming one.

-It becomes even more challenging when, as is often the case, your client’s company or industry doesn’t readily lend itself to design concepts—or at least, ones that are creative…or original…or practical, or perhaps, above all, affordable.
+It becomes even more challenging when, as is often the case, your client’s company or industry doesn’t readily lend itself to design concepts.
+Or at least, ones that are creative…or original…or practical, or perhaps, above all, affordable.

 Of course, most deal toy companies are not going to expect you to come up with design ideas for your tombstone.